 Disclosure: Links to external websites on this page may be affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Chaga is delicious and offers many health benefits.
-Here’s how to make chaga tea.
+Chaga tea is delicious and offers many health benefits — here’s how to find and brew the healing chaga “mushroom”

 Chaga Mushroom vs Chaga Fungus

 Chaga is sometimes mistaken for a mushroom and is often called “chaga mushroom”.

 In fact, chaga is a fungus — in the family Hymenochaetaceae — called Inonotus obliquus.